juanchok12/Concentration-of-Banking/README.md

 ### Metrics for the consolidated assets of the Big Four
-I used the [SJ Visualizer](https://github.com/SjoerdTilmans/sjvisualizer) package to display the changes in the percentage dominance of the consolidated assets of the biggest 7 banks (size based on consolidated assets).
+I used the [SJ Visualizer](https://github.com/SjoerdTilmans/sjvisualizer) Python package to develop the animated pie race that displays the market share of large commerical banks based on their dominance of consoldiated assets.
+The script that developed the pie chart race is *"Animated Pie Chart for Banks.py"* under the "script" folder.
 <div>

 https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/e105c8b3-ecef-4037-a3f2-97dfca2e49dd